 To diagnose issues with the TMJ, Dr. Roy will perform a full assessment of the teeth, gums, jaw joints, facial muscles, and surrounding structures.
 He will also take x-rays and scans to evaluate the health of the jawbone and TMJs.
 Once the cause of your TMD is determined, Dr. Roy can design a customized treatment plan to address your condition.

-There are a variety of treatments available for TMD.
+There are a variety of orthodontic treatments available.
 Specific recommendations will depend on your unique situation.
-A few of the common orthodontic treatments for TMD include:
+A few of the common orthodontic TMD treatment include:

 - Custom mouth guards: If your TMD is mild or moderate, you may benefit from a custom mouth guard.
 These appliances can be worn during the day or while you sleep, depending on the need.
 Some appliances simply cushion the teeth to prevent clenching or grinding.
 Others can actually move the jaw in a more forward position to alleviate the discomfort.